jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

     }
 ```

 We ran the test in Eclipse, and it passed.
 Sweet.
-His IDE had JUnit.
+His IDE had [JUnit](https://en.wikipedia.org/wiki/JUnit).
 I was going to see if [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) (TDD) would work for him.

 # Test-Driven Development
 I’ll recreate test and code examples of what we did for this blog, but this was four and a half years ago.
-I don’t have access to the software artifacts for details.
+I don’t have access to the assignment software artifacts for details.
 My memory is a bit fuzzy so this will be a memoir of that evening.
 More on the fuzziness in the [second epilog](#second-epilog).

 The method signatures are not provided in the assignment.
-They are within the inacessible artifacts package.
-The assignment hints at method signatures.
-For example, here's a glimpse of the `evaluate` method:
+They are defined within the inaccessible artifacts package; however, the assignment hints at method signatures.
+For example, here's a glimpse of the `evaluate` method from the assignment:
 ```java
 float res = evaluate(expr.substring(3,11), vars, arrays);
 ```

 The assignment example indicates that the evaluation returns a `float`.
-It also indicates that `vars` and `arrays` datastore objects are arguments, shich hints that `evaluate(...)` is a static method.
+It also indicates that `vars` and `arrays` datastore objects are arguments, which suggests that `evaluate(...)` is a static method.
 If I had access to its method signature, I'd know for sure.

 Since `vars` and `arrays` are read-only datastores, I feel that a better design might have been an `Evaluator` class, which declared private field attributes for `vars` and `arrays` and initialized them in its constructor.
 That would have changed the method signature to:
 ```java
 public float evaluate(String expression);
 ```

-For this convenience, an `Evaluator` object would have been needed rather than a direct call to the static `evaluate(...)`.
+However, if doing this, then an `Evaluator` object would have been needed rather than a direct call to the static `evaluate(...)`.
 But this is neither here nor there for what Yuri needed.

-I am going to declare that `evaluate(...) return an `int` in my examples. `int` equality is more specific than `float` equality.
+I am going to declare that `evaluate(...)` returns an `int` in my examples. `int` equality is more specific than `float` equality.
 I’m also going to take some liberties with the read-only datastore.
 My `vars` datastore will be `Map<String, Integer>`.
 I will not provide an `arrays` datastore.

 ## The first test
-We followed the examples in the assignment, which recommended evaluating “3”.
+Yuri and I followed the examples in the assignment, which recommended evaluating “3”.
 We wrote this test:
 ```java
     @Test
     public static void evaluate_Returns3_WhenEvaluating3() throws Exception {